index

 4. Can My Skin Suddenly Develop an Allergy to Jewelry I've Worn for Years?

 Absolutely.
 Metal allergies can develop at any point in your life.
-Your immune system changes, sometimes triggered by pregnancy, medication, hormonal shifts, or accumulated exposure.
+Your immune system changes — sometimes triggered by pregnancy, medication, hormonal shifts, or accumulated exposure.
 Suddenly that necklace you've worn for a decade causes itching and rashes.
+Once a metal allergy develops, it typically doesn't go away.
+Switch to hypoallergenic metals like platinum, high-karat gold (22k or 24k), or titanium.

 The Sleep and Daily Wear Questions